 Fight Your Way to Darth Nul’s Machine

 In this sequence, you play from Dartk Malgus’ perspective.
-I may be a Malgus fan-boy, but I think you will all agree that his abilities are by far the most fun.
+I am a Malgus fan-boy, so I think his abilities are by far the most fun.

 Defeat Darth Jadus as Malgus